Ecuador travel guide

 Seismologists assess the risk of earthquakes in the province of Esmeraldas on the north-western coast as particularly high because of its proximity to the convergence of the Nazca and South American plates.

 There is a high risk of tsunamis along the coast and in the Galapagos Archipelago.
 There is a network of sirens in Esmeraldas and Manabí provinces which will sound in case of a tsunami alert.
 You should familiarise yourself with evacuation routes maps and follow the advice of the local authorities.

 There are numerous active and potentially active volcanoes in the highlands of Ecuador and the Galapagos Archipelago, some of which are currently in a state of eruption.
 Ash fall from active volcanoes can disrupt national and international flights across the country and can also pose health hazards, especially for travellers with existing respiratory problems.

 There is a high risk of ‘lahars’ around glaciated volcanoes such as Cotopaxi.
 These are flows of water, mud, lava and debris which can be extremely destructive.
-The town of Latacunga and low-lying areas in the valley to the east of Quito are particularly vulnerable (Los Chillos and Rumiñahui).
+The town of Latacunga and Salcedo and low-lying areas in the valley to the east of Quito are particularly vulnerable (Los Chillos and Rumiñahui).

 Ecuadorean law stipulates that anyone wishing to climb a glaciated mountain must be accompanied by an officially accredited guide.

 You should review your itinerary taking into account information from the Ecuadorean National Geophysical Institute and the National Secretariat for Risk Management.
 There are currently alerts and access restrictions in place for the Reventador active volcano (amber).

 On 4 October 2017, the summit of Cotopaxi volcano was re-opened after more than two years of restrictions following the August 2015 eruption.
 You should monitor official sources of information closely before considering a climb.